sachish-binha/ASE-CW-2/README.md

-Advanced Software Engineering Coursework-2, 19-20 HERIOT WATT ADVANCE SOFTWARE ENGINEERING This is a project repository for our Advanced Software Engineering course project in Heriot Watt University.
-This project done by 5 members, those are
+This is a project repository for our Advanced Software Engineering course work-2,at Heriot-Watt University, and we are a team of five

 1.Subbarayudu Chinntakuunta